SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 In Project `ocpuser0XX-coolstore-prod`, Open the monolith-pipeline configuration page in the OpenShift Web Console (you can navigate to it from Builds -> Pipelines and then clicking on **monolith-pipeline**.

 On this page you can see the pipeline definition.
-Click Actions -> Edit to edit the pipeline:
+Click **Actions** -> **Edit** to edit the pipeline:

-Update the “**namespace**” and “**destination namespace**” to `ocpuser0XX-coolstore-dev` and `ocpuser0XX-coolstore-prod` respectively.
+In the pipeline, update the ocpuser0XX with your assigned username.
 ```
     stage 'Deploy to PROD'
-    openshiftTag(sourceStream: 'coolstore', sourceTag: 'latest', namespace: 'ocpuser0XX-coolstore-dev', destinationStream: 'coolstore', destinationTag: 'prod', destinationNamespace: 'ocpuser0XX-coolstore-prod')
+   openshift.withCluster() {
+   openshift.tag('ocpuser0XX-coolstore-dev/coolstore:latest', 'ocpuser0XX-coolstore-prod/coolstore:prod')
+   }
    sleep 10
 ```
 The Pipeline syntax allows creating complex deployment scenarios with the possibility of defining checkpoint for manual interaction and approval process using the large set of steps and plugins that Jenkins provides in order to adapt the pipeline to the process used in your team.
 You can see a few examples of advanced pipelines in the OpenShift GitHub Repository.

 To simplify the pipeline in this workshop, we simulate the build and tests and skip any need for human input.
-Once the pipeline completes, it deploys the app from the _dev_ environment to our _production_ environment using the above `openshiftTag()` method, which simply re-tags the image you already created using a tag which will trigger deployment in the production environment.
+Once the pipeline completes, it deploys the app from the dev environment to our production environment using the above `openshift.tag()` method, which simply re-tags the image you already created using a tag which will trigger deployment in the production environment.

 Jenkins should have the authorization to tag the image available in the DEV environment.
 In the codeready workspace terminal, run(ensure to replace ocpuser0XX with your assigned username):